Firmin V. Desloge: Philanthropy

 Desloge's wife Lydia gave another $100,000 ($ today) to build the adjacent Desloge Chapel.

 Death

-Firmin V. Desloge died December 18, 1929.
+Firmin V. Desloge died December 18, 1929, in Richmond Heights, Missouri.
 His estate was settled in 1932, valued at more than $52 million ($ today).
 He was one of the wealthiest men of that era, alongside W. K. Vanderbilt ($52 million) and A. W. Mellon ($50 million), but only half as wealthy as the Astors ($100 million).
-His death notice stated, "His life record stands as an exemplification of the fact that success is not a matter of genius as held by some, but the outcome of clear judgment, experience and intelligently directed effort."
+A 1909 biography stated, "His life record stands as an exemplification of the fact that success is not a matter of genius as held by some, but the outcome of clear judgment, experience and intelligently directed effort."